mfasold/mfasold-blog/content/blog/assessing-nebula-genomics-DTC-WGS/index.md

 to generate these files.

 In summary, I am pleasantly surprised by the great data one can receive today at such a small cost.
 I believe that your genome, along with other layers such as the epigenome and your microbiomes, may provide valuable insights into your health, behavior, and other traits in the future.
 As of today, much of this is still awaiting discovery.
 However, for the fearless and curious-minded, correlating your DNA variants with current knowledge can be a fun endeavor.
 The WGS data from Nebula Genomics can provide the foundation for this.
 In a future post, I will delve into the reports that Nebula already has to offer.

+*Update 2024/03:* Some time later, Nebula Genomics provided me with the actual reference genome.
+It is [this one](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz) from NCBI with additional decoy sequences added.

 <script src="https://code.highcharts.com/highcharts.js"></script>